marschmi/RMarkdown_May11_2016/RMarkdown_Lesson.md

 ******************************************************************************************

+# Welcome!

-## Information that is Relevant to this Tutorial
+Information that is Relevant to this Tutorial

 This tutorial was constructed as a part of Dr. C Titus Brown's <a href="http://dib-training.readthedocs.io/en/pub/index.html" target="_blank">Data Intensive Biology (DIB)</a> training program at the University of California, Davis.
 The DIB training program is hosting several local+remote workshops.